Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 The first thing you'll notice when you slide the F5 on is its weight.
 This dirtbike helmet weighs in well under 3 pounds in a size large, which is pretty spectacular considering what lies beneath its full carbon shell.

-We'll also note that the K5's combination of Koroyd technology and a whopping 18 seperate air intake vents makes this the most well-ventilated helmet we've ever pulled over our heads.
+We'll also note that the K5's combination of Koroyd technology and a whopping 18 seperate air intake vents puts the Klim second only to Bell's Moto-10 in terms of outright airflow.

 As is often the case with flagship products, our only real complaint with the F5 is price, which has yet to drop below the $700 mark.
-If you want to experience the F5 for a bit less cash, you can also pick up a non-Koroyd equipped version for about $100 less, but you'll be adding about 6 ounces of weight into the mix as well.
+If you want to experience the F5 for a bit less cash, there's non-Koroyd equipped version for $100 less that weighs a bit more.

 CHECK PRICE: